marksherriff/cs3240-f24-website/project.md

 __Requirements and XP Allocation:__

 - 15 XP: Complete the Team Declaration form above.
-- 10 XP: GitHub repo initialized and all team member accounts present.
+- 10 XP: GitHub repo initialized and all team member accounts have joined the project.

 __Team Evals:__ No Team Evals this week.